Skip to main content

 Keep Your Data Secure

-There are two post-installation tasks to complete before you use PMM to manage your programs: Grant access to users, and, optionally, import any existing data you may have in other systems.
+There are two post-installation tasks to complete before you use PMM to manage your programs: Grant access to users, and, optionally, import existing data from other systems.
 More on how to grant user access in a moment.
 And you can check out the documentation linked in Resources for help with data import.

 First, a note about Trust.
 Because Trust is our number one value here at Salesforce, we begin our discussion of administering PMM with a factor that underpins Trust: data security.